ARMmbed/mbed-os-5-docs/docs/porting/connectivity/ble.md

 The global function `createBLEInstance()` must provide your implementation of `BLEInstanceBase`.

-`BLEInstanceBase` must instantiate all the user interfaces and provide BLE event handling (see the BLEInstanceBase documentation for details<!--where is that?-->). `BLEInstanceBase` can also instantiate the PAL interfaces provided in `ble/internal`, depending on your implementation.
-They<!--who is they?--> may be used as the user interfaces, but are not required for user API level porting.
+`BLEInstanceBase` must instantiate all the user interfaces and provide BLE event handling (see the [BLEInstanceBase documentation for details](../mbed-os-api-doxy/_b_l_e_instance_base_8h_source.html)). `BLEInstanceBase` can also instantiate the PAL interfaces provided in `ble/internal`, depending on your implementation.
+You can use the PAL classes by inheriting from the interface classes (like the user interfaces above), but they are not required for user API level porting.